-String methods are built-in functions that work specifically with text (strings).
+String methods are built-in functions that work specifically with strings (text in quotes).
 They let you transform, check, or manipulate strings easily.

 Syntax: